Research in Action

 Figure 1.
 A flying wheel toy.

 During the team’s paper presentation at the Redesigning Pedagogy International Conference (RPIC) 2024, they handed out a colourful flying wheel toy to every participant and encouraged them to play with it.
-As everyone grew excited with the toy in hand, Dr Muhammad Nazir, Master Teacher/Educational Support at the Academy of Singapore Teachers, shared how he and his colleagues capitalized on the appeal of this toy to teach Science content.
+As everyone grew excited with the toy in hand, Dr Muhammad Nazir, Master Teacher/Educational Support at the Academy of Singapore Teachers, shares how he and his colleagues capitalized on the appeal of this toy to teach Science content.

-“When I was teaching Science at a secondary school, I observed that low progress learners from the Normal Academic (NA) and Normal Technical (NT) streams were less engaged in the classroom compared to high progress learners from the Express stream,” Nazir shares.
+When I was teaching Science at a secondary school, I experienced that using a single pedagogy (which may be boring) did not always engage all students,” Nazir shares.
 He saw this as an opportunity to collaborate with other teachers who were facing similar difficulties.
 Rather than thinking about “fixing” the students, they focused on “fixing” their lessons through exploring a variety of teaching approaches.
 “As toys usually appeal to students, we decided to experiment with using the flying wheel toy (see Figure 1) in the classroom to demonstrate scientific concepts,” he adds.

 Such a move not only led to academically less-motivated students being more enthusiastic about learning but also brought joy and rigour in learning to students across all profiles.
 He emphasizes that the toy is used as a teaching tool to help create in the students an emotional connection to the content.